jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 to be stained with the dust of envy and hate, that ye may not be hindered from soaring in the heavens of My divine knowledge.
 (G CLIII)

+By My life!
+Neither the
+pomp of the mighty, nor the wealth of the rich, nor even the ascendancy of the ungodly will endure.
+All will perish, at a word from Him.
+(KA)

+Lament not in your hours of trial, neither rejoice therein; seek ye the Middle Way which is the remembrance of Me in your afflictions and reflection over that which may befall you in future.
+(KA)

 DETACHMENT (from material things)